SamZorSec/Open-Home-Automation/openhome/README.md

 sudo npm install -g --unsafe-perm homebridge
 ```

-To link Homebridge and Home Assistant together, we have to install this plugin.
+To link Homebridge and Home Assistant together, we have to install this plug-in.

 ```
 sudo npm install -g homebridge-homeassistant